Holy Land Trip Planning Guide

 Traveler Resources

-Reflections — Stories, Testimonies, and the Holy Land Trip Planning Guide
+Reflections — Stories, Testimonies, and the Holy Land trip planning guide from New York

 Your journey begins long before you board the plane.
 We recommend spending time in the weeks before your departure reading the scriptures connected to the sites you will visit.
 Your Redeem Travels team will send you a pre-departure pack including an itinerary breakdown, site descriptions, scripture references for each location, practical travel tips, and packing guidance.